jonhiggs/all-the-opts/README.md

 - pgop_description:     set or show the description
 - pgop_read:            read the definition of an option
 - pgop_set:             set or read the value of an argument
+- pgop_operands:       the things that are not arguments (what's the real name?)

 - pgop_setup:           do this first (may not be necessary)
-- pgop_resources:       the things that are not arguments (what's the real name?)
 - pgop_include_context: include options for an additional context

 ## Include in your application